aavesh-iiitu/Projects-Fest-2019/AVR-16Bit-WAV-Player/README.md

 This project aims to implement a cost-effective wave player based on AVR (ATmega / ATiny Series) with CD-Audio Quality, which can play 8-bit/16-bit Mono/Stereo standard RIFF (Resource Interchange File Format) wave files.
 This project can be applied into many applications such as bus / subway auto-annoucing system, elevator voice indication system.

-<strong>WAV over MP3</strong>
+<strong>Why WAV over MP3</strong>

 ->A WAV file format is simpler than MP3 and Easy to decode.

-->WAV file is loseless .Thus there is no deteriotaion in audio quality
+->WAV file is loseless .Thus there is no deteriotaion in audio quality.

 <strong>USES</strong>

-->Compare to OTP chip which is one time Programmable 1GB,SD card can store over 200 songs
+->Compare to OTP chip which is One Time Programmable 1GB, SD card can store over 200 songs

-->SD card can be formated and rerote again and again..
+->SD card can be formated and rewrote again and again..

 <strong>COMPONENTS</strong>

-->ATMega-1284p - It is low power CMOS 8bit based on AVR architecture
+->ATMega-1284p - It is low power CMOS 8bit based on AVR architecture.

 ->Push Buttons: 2